Baldpet/slice-of-life-pizzeria/README.md

 ### To deploy your project on Heroku, use the following steps:

-1. Login to your Heroku account and create a new app.
-Choose your region.
-1. Ensure the Procfile and requirements.txt files exist are present and up-to-date in your local repository.
-    Requirements:
+1. Firstly you will need to run the collectstatic command as follows in your IDE:
     ```
-    pip3 freeze --local > requirements.txt
-    ```
-    Procfile:
-    ```
-    echo web: python app.py > Procfile
-    ```
-1. The Procfile should contain the following line:
-    ```
-    web: gunicorn slice_of_life_pizzeria.wsgi:application
-    ```
-1. You will need to run the collectstatic command as follows:
-    ```
     python3 manage.py collectstatic
     ```
+1. Then login to your Heroku account and create a new app.
+Choose your region.
 1. Scroll down to "deployment method"-section.
 Choose "Github" for automatic deployment.
 1. From the inputs below, make sure your github user is selected, and then enter the name for your repo.
 Click "search".
 When it finds the repo, click the "connect" button.
 1. Scroll back up and click "settings".
 Scroll down and click "Reveal config vars".
-Set up the same variables as in your env.py (SECRET_KEY, STRIPE_PUBLIC_KEY, STRIPE_SECRET_KEY, STRIPE_WH_SECRET, DISABLE_COLLECTSTATIC):
+Set up the same variables as in your IDE environment
+    ```
+    SECRET_KEY = Your key
+    STRIPE_PUBLIC_KEY = Your key
+    STRIPE_SECRET_KEY = Your key
+    STRIPE_WH_SECRET = Your key
+    DISABLE_COLLECTSTATIC = 1
+    ```
 1. Scroll back up and click "Deploy".
 Scroll down and click "Enable automatic deployment".
 1. Just beneath, click "Deploy branch".
 Heroku will now start building the app.
 When the build is complete, click "view app" to open it.
 1. In order to commit your changes to the branch, use git push to push your changes.